NAVI, Ukraine’s esports powerhouse, will drop some Russian players, says CEO

 So, if I understand correctly, one of the factors at play is the political perspectives of the players, because, of course, you won’t be able to work with somebody who supports Russian aggression.

 Zolotarov: There are not many Russian gamers who support the war or propaganda because, you know, they are modern people.
 They use the Internet.
 They play on the same servers with Ukrainians for their whole life.
 I mean, in esports, it’s not about propaganda.
-I mean, I do understand that a huge part of the nation in general supports the war, but that’s just because they’re watching TV and it’s not about the gaming community.
+I mean, I do understand that a huge part of the nation in general supports the war, but that’s just because they’re watching TV, and it’s not about the gaming community.

 I don’t see anyone from the gaming industry who is actively supporting the war.
 And not even just actively — I don’t see anyone who’s supporting the war.
 I just see a lot of silent people.
 And I do understand why they’re silent, especially after some recent changes in local Russian legislation.
 But, anyway, it’s their country.
 It’s their president.